SHHS Contributor Organizations & Chapters

 A Special Thanks

-The following organizations have become Safety and Health Historical Society (SHHS) contributors, supporting it’s mission to identify, collect, preserve and display materials and objects, publish historical knowledge and recognize historically significant contributions of individuals, companies, and organizations related to the protection of people, property, and the environment.
+The following organizations and organizational chapters have become Safety and Health Historical Society (SHHS) contributors, supporting it’s mission to identify, collect, preserve and display materials and objects, publish historical knowledge and recognize historically significant contributions of individuals, companies, and organizations related to the protection of people, property, and the environment.

 National Institute for Occupational Safety and Health (NIOSH)